DBI

 Where will the trainings be happening?

-Either on the WOU campus or in larger, urban areas with higher concentrations of DeafBlind individuals.
+In larger, urban areas with higher concentrations of DeafBlind individuals.

 How can I become a participant in the DBI training program?